Hi everyone! I’m Eiki, and I’m the International Ambassador for Japan.

 Holders of a good Bachelor degree will be considered for entry to postgraduate study (Masters degree programmes)

 Entrance to Master Degree programmes will be assessed on the overall GPA from undergraduate study.
-Holders of a degree from a Japanese University with a GPA in the range of 3.5 to 2.75 (85% - 78%) will be considered for postgraduate study.
+Holders of a degree from a Japanese University with a GPA from 2.6 / 75% will be considered for postgraduate study.
 The exact requirement will vary depending on the previous university and the course applied for.
+UEA will also take into account your personal statement and references, and if you have work experience please include a CV in your application.
+If you would like to discuss if your qualification meets our requirement, please contact us to ask

 All applicants to the University of East Anglia must be able to demonstrate an acceptable level of English language before they can be admitted onto any course or programme.